raniamarhoni/GuessTheFlagGame/README.md

 All the coding has been put though a validator HTML, CSS, and JavaScript to make sure all errors found was fixed and no errors were uploaded.

 ## Deployment
-This site uses GitHub pages, deployed directly from the master branch.
-For the site to deploy correctly on GitHub pages, the landing page must be named index.html.
-When a new commit is done it will update automatically to the master branch.
+To site uses GitHub pages to deploy the site,  I went within the setting tab on GitHub within the options tab I scrolled down to GitHub pages and with source I selected Master Branch and clicked save to host the site.
+For this to work the landing page must be named index.html.
+When a new commit is done on the repository it will automatically update to the master branch

-To run locally, you can clone this repository directly into the editor of your choice by pasting git clone https://github.com/raniamarhoni/GuessTheFlagGame into your terminal.
+To run the code locally, you can clone this repository directly into the editor of your choice by pasting (git clone https://github.com/raniamarhoni/GuessTheFlagGame) into your terminal.
 To cut ties with this GitHub repository, type git remote rm origin into the terminal.

-To open the game the link is https://raniamarhoni.github.io/GuessTheFlagGame/
+If you need more information to clone the repository use this link https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository.

 ## Credits

 ### Contents